 - Support our community wherever possible by using local producers, restaurants, pubs, cafes, promote local tourist attractions, shops, cultural events.

 - Provide local information to guests and support local businesses, to keep money local.

 - We listen to feedback and new ideas from our guests and hope they can also help us in our efforts to conserve energy.

 - In addition to being members of industry associations, we also support the Green Tourism Business scheme and the 'Tourism is for Everybody' campaign.

 - 4KW PV panels, significant insulation way beyond that which is required, 8.5kw ASHP, minimum 'A' energy-efficient appliances and low energy LED light bulbs throughout the house for low energy consumption.

-- We now have an EV chargepoint at the Longhouse so guests who are travelling in an electric/hybrid car can recharge, making use of PV energy if done daytime.
+- We have an EV chargepoint at the Longhouse so guests with an electric/hybrid car can recharge, making use of our own solar energy in daytime.

 - Use natural, recycled or sustainably sourced materials wherever possible – recycled paper products and eco-cleaning materials

 - The house construction is primarily of wood, built by local contractors, with some elements sourced locally.
 Use of high energy cement and mortars was kept to a minimum in foundations and stone work only where other options were uneconomic.

 - We’ve taken advantage of natural light and heat from the sun through large areas of highly insulated glazing to the south, east and west.